bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 # Pagination

-> Quick previous and next links for simple pagination implementations with light markup and styles.
+> Quick first, previous, next, last, and page buttons for pagination control of another component (such as `<b-table>`).
-  It’s great for simple sites like blogs or magazines.
-  Provide pagination links for your site or app with the multi-page pagination component.

 ```html
 <template>